asarra/KatanaMod/README.md

 This is a Minecraft mod that creates a craftable Katana (sword type item), has a fragment shader (to add emissiveness), a custom sweep animation and obviously a texture.

-This mod is dependend on the Canvas (shader-based Renderer) mod and the Fabric mod.
+This mod is dependent on the Canvas (shader-based Renderer) mod and the Fabric mod.